dmlc/mxnet.js/README.md

 Speed
 -----
 On Microsoft Edge and Firefox, performance is at least 8 times better than Google Chrome.
-Usually an image takes 0.6 - 0.8 sec on FF/Edge, but 6 - 8 sec on Chrome.
 We assume it is optimization difference on ASM.js.

 Use Your Own Model